Fractional Laser Skin Resurfacing

 Non-ablative laser treatments heat the underlying tissue of the skin, but only to the point where it signals the body to boost new collagen production.
 When collagen is increased, the texture and tone of your skin is improved, the appearance of fine lines and wrinkles is reduced, and skin looks younger and healthier.
 There is no downtime with non-ablative laser treatments, and no harm to the skin’s surface.
 Non-ablative treatments work best on more mild cases of lines and wrinkles, and may take more than one session to work.

 Fractional CO2 lasers combine the benefits of both ablative and non-ablative lasers into one treatment.
 Fractional lasers use ablative technology to remove parts (fractions) of the damaged skin, leaving the surrounding areas intact.
+The handpiece emits light in a grid of precise microbeams that create narrow but deep columns of thermal injury as they penetrate the skin.
+Since only portions of your skin are treated at a time, the procedure is more comfortable.
+This also helps accelerate the healing process and reduces the risk of complications while still achieving the excellent results of an ablative laser treatment.
 This helps accelerate the healing process and reduces the risk of complications and discomfort.

 During your treatment, Dr. Daines will apply the Fractional CO2 laser to the area chosen for resurfacing.
 The ablative laser will eliminate surface damage, while concurrently heating the underlying tissue, causing it to increase collagen production.
+The laser treatment triggers your skin to repair itself by shedding the old skin and replacing it with new skin that looks younger, firmer and healthier.
+Your body’s natural healing mechanisms do all the work, but the laser enhances and accelerates the process.
 Depending on the scope of the treatment area, your laser session may take anywhere from 30 minutes to two hours.

 What Does The Fractional CO2 Laser Treat?